 Centuries ago the icon of Panagia Tsambika was located at the Holy Monastery of Panagia Kykkos in Cyprus.
-Miraculously, the icon would leave Cyprus and go to the mountain Zambiki of the Archangel in Rhodes.
+Miraculously, the icon would leave Cyprus and arrive at the mountain Zambiki of the Archangel in Rhodes.
 On the opposite side, a humble shepherd saw a light shining, so he climbed the mountain and went to see what was there.
-He was amazed that the light came from the icon of Panagia.
+He was amazed this light came from the icon of Panagia.
 It was from this point that the icon received its name ‘tsamba’ which in local dialect means ‘spark.’
-The villagers brought the icon to the village, but it would leave and go back to the spot it was found.
-After three repeated attempts it was figured that it was the will of Panagia to have a church built at this exact spot.
+The locals brought the icon back to the village, but it would leave and return to the spot it was found.
+After three repeated attempts, they figured it was the will of Panagia to have a church built at this exact spot.

 Praying to Panagia Tsambika for Fertility

 One of the oldest miracles associated with Panagia Tsambika is tied to a Turkish Pasha whose wife was unable to fall pregnant.
-Learning of Panagia Tsambika, his wife prayed to her and ate the wick which burned the fire of the vigil lamp before the holy icon.
-Soon thereafter she found out she was pregnant.
+Learning of Panagia Tsambika, his wife prayed to her and ate the wick, which burned the fire of the vigil lamp before the holy icon.
+Soon thereafter she fell pregnant.
 The Pasha did not believe it and assumed the baby was from another man.
-When the baby was born, it held within its hand the wick the mother had eaten.
+When the baby was born, it held within its hand the wick the mother had swallowed.
 As a thank you, the Pasha gave all his property to the Monastery.

-Panagia Tsambika is now visited each year by thousands and thousands of pilgrims from around the world, many of those are couples (both Greek and non-Greek) who have struggled to conceive or who wish to have their baby or child blessed.
+Panagia Tsambika is now visited each year by thousands and thousands of pilgrims from around the world.
+Most are couples (both Greek and non-Greek) who have struggled to conceive and others praying for family and friends.

 The Monastery Up Top

-It is not known when the old monastery was founded, but we know that it was reconstructed in 1770 by a monk.
-When you walk through the small gate you are able to light a candle before entering another room which has a large icon of Panagia Tsambika holding Baby Jesus.
-The icon is surrounded by small dolls, icons, and photos of children, all in honour of those who are in need of a blessing.
-Here you will also find a book where you are able to write your prayers and names of those who you wish to receive a blessing from Panagia Tsambika.
-From there you can walk through to another smaller room, where you’ll find more icons and privacy to pray.
+After walking through a small gate, you are able to light a candle before entering an open space featuring a large icon of Panagia Tsambika holding Baby Jesus.
+The icon is surrounded by small dolls and photos of children- all in honour of those in need of healing.
+Here you will also find a book where you are able to write prayers and names of family members and friends who you wish to receive a blessing from Panagia Tsambika.
+Towards the back, there is also a small room adorned with more icons and privacy to pray.

 The New Church

-A bit further out on the road that connects Archangelos village to Rhodes Town you will find the new monastery, which also deserves a visit.
-You will see many icons that date from the 19th century and the actual miraculous icon of Panagia Tsambika is kept here for security reasons.
-There is also a museum and a bookstore where you can purchase icons and other ecclesiastical items.
-You can also ask for a blessed ribbon and wick, which are given to couples who wish to conceive.
+A bit further out, on the road connecting Archangelos village to Rhodes Town, you will discover a new monastery dedicated to Panagia Tsambika- this also deserves a visit.
+Featuring many 19th-century religious artifacts, the actual miraculous icon is also kept here for security reasons.
+It’s also home to a museum and bookstore for those wanting to purchase icons and other ecclesiastical items.
+Here you can ask for a blessed ribbon and wick that’s given to couples who are trying to conceive.

 The Holy Monastery of Panagia Tsambika celebrates its Feast Day on September 8.
-This is a special day where thousands of pilgrims gather from Greece, and around the world, to honour the Nativity of the Theotokos (Virgin Mary).
+This is a special day when thousands of pilgrims from Greece and around the world gather to honour the Nativity of the Theotokos (Virgin Mary).

 All images by IN+SIGHTS GREECE © (Copyright)